- 8 hours ago

 How a former Chelsea star's court case could KILL the transfer market

-Former Chelsea, Real Madrid and Arsenal midfielder Lassana Diarra, alongside player representatives FIFPro, are suing FIFA over a contract dispute with Lokomotiv Moscow in 2015.
+Former Chelsea, Real Madrid and Arsenal midfielder Lassana Diarra, alongside player representatives FIFPro, are suing FIFA over a contract dispute with Lokomotiv Moscow in 2015 - and they have struck the first major blow in the case.

 The Russian side attempted to reduce Diarra’s salary and Diarra responded by refusing to train.